Jonavizcova/ndk-debugger/README.md

 # Kutti Ndk Debugger package

-This is a visual android ndk debugger for atom.io
+This is a atom.io package for visual debugger for android ndk and nacl

 This is an alpha quality release.

-The debugger needs a custom ndk-gdb script with --interpreter=mi2 added to the argument list of gdb

-To create the custom script follow these steps:
-  1. Create a copy of the orinigal script name it ndk-gdb-atom
-  2. Replace "$GDBCLIENT -x \`native_path $GDBSETUP\`"  line in ndk-gdb-atom file by  "$GDBCLIENT `-interpreter=mi2` -x \`native_path $GDBSETUP\`"
-  3. Add execute permissions for the newly created script eg. chmod +x ndk-gdb-atom

-Please mention the path of  `ndk-gdb-atom` and android `adb` in the package settings.
+Please mention the path of  `ndk-gdb` and android `adb` in the package settings.

+The debugger will try to create a modified version of ndk-gdb and will call if ndk-gdb-atom The debugger needs write permission to the ndk directory

 ## TO DO